-Absent from Quebec in the 1720s, Levasseur returned to the region around 1730.
-At that time he is believed to have given up carving religious subjects for a few years to devote himself to secular works.
-His name is mentioned on 7 March 1746 in the deliberations and decisions of the Conseil Supérieur in connection with a lawsuit concerning various wood-carving jobs on ships: “the council has reduced the Sieur Levasseur’s memorandum of costs to the sum of 1,362 livres for the works done by him for the ships Imprévue, Saint-Louis, Union, Centaure, Expérience, Astrée.”
+Levasseur’s name is mentioned on 7 March 1746 in the deliberations and decisions of the Conseil Supérieur in connection with a lawsuit concerning various wood-carving jobs on ships: “the council has reduced the Sieur Levasseur’s memorandum of costs to the sum of 1,362 livres for the works done by him for the ships Imprévue, Saint-Louis, Union, Centaure, Expérience, Astrée.”
 The date of this lawsuit and the time required for building each of these ships permit the placing of these works in the period 1730–44.
 On 31 May 1737, thanks to his “talent and experience,” he obtained a commission as royal surveyor and geometrician in the government of Quebec.
-Unfortunately nothing is known about Levasseur’s career as a surveyor, but it is certain that after the conquest he was still practising this profession.
+Unfortunately, nothing is known about Levasseur’s career as a surveyor, but it is certain that after the conquest he was still practising this profession.

 Towards 1742 he completed pieces of carving for parish councils in the Quebec region.
 His name is mentioned in 1742 and 1743 in the account books of the parish of Saint-Charles-de-Charlesbourg, where he carved two statues representing St Peter and St Paul.
-The last known reference of importance to his artistic production comes from the registry of the notary Jean-Antoine Saillant in Quebec.
+The parish still has its carvings, which are typical of traditional Quebec wood-carving.
+The curved line, an important characteristic of baroque art, appears with a certain vigour in the draping of the garments and the movement of the subjects.
+These carvings give an impression of strength and lightness of touch worthy of the best Quebec tradition.
+The last known reference of importance to Levasseur’s artistic production comes from the registry of the notary Jean-Antoine Saillant in Quebec.
 It concerns a contract drawn up on 29 Nov.
 1750 engaging Pierre-Noël Levasseur to carve and have gilded a tabernacle, a retable, and a baldachin for a confraternity called the Congrégation de l’Immaculée-Conception de Notre-Dame.

 On 7 Jan.
-1719, in Quebec, Pierre-Noël Levasseur had married Marie-Agnès de Lajoüe, daughter of François de Lajoüe, architect, contractor, and engineer.
+1719, in Quebec, Pierre-Noël Levasseur had married Marie-Agnes Lajoue, daughter of François de Lajoüe*, architect, contractor, and engineer.
 The marriage contract had been signed in Quebec on 21 Nov.
 1718 before the notary Florent de La Cetière*.
 Three of their sons carried on this line of wood-carvers: the eldest, Pierre-Noël, studied wood-carving in France at Rochefort; Charles and Stanislas worked with their father, one at the church of Charlesbourg, the other at the former church of Saint-Vallier.